remidinishanth/distributed_systems/gang_of_four_introduction.md

 object's internal state is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.

+**Interface**
+Specifying Object Interfaces

+Every operation declared by an object specifies the operation's name, the objects it takes as parameters, and the operation's return value.
+This is known as the operation's signature.
+The set of all signatures defined by an object's operations is called the interface to the object.

+An object's interface characterizes the complete set of requests that can be sent to the object.
+Any request that matches a signature in the object's interface may be sent to the object.

 **Dynamic binding**:
 The run-time association of a request to an object and one of its operations is known as dynamic binding.